JustinPries/terraform/README.md

 Now I am learning how to invalidate a cloud front distribution from aws cli on the fly.
 Get that figured out?

-Cool now my route 53 configuration isn't working. justinpriest.io is giving me error 403, but my cloud front link and s3 bucket link both pull up my resume
+Cool now my route 53 configuration isn't working. justinpriest.io is giving me error 403, but my cloud front url and s3 bucket url both work as expected.

 Now I'm learning I need a certificate on my cloud front distribution so I can point justinpriest.io to my cloudfront url to get people to my S3 bucket site.
 Crash course in ACM now.